btford/ngmin/README.md

 ```

 ### Chaining
-You can methods like this, and `ngmin` should still work fine:
+You can chain methods like this, and `ngmin` should still work fine:

 ```javascript
 // like this